 Learn more about Spectrahue’s GeoColor Playdeck.

-The color wheel consists of twelve colors arranged according to wavelength.
+To start, the color wheel consists of twelve colors arranged according to wavelength.
 Artists and designers use it to understand how colors relate to each other, including primary colors like Red and Blue.

 Of course, this includes green shades and Pink or Rose.
 These colors have distinct characteristics and, when combined, naturally create a refreshing and edible watermelon.

-But first, springtime’s white and yellow flowers attract pollinators and soon stimulate the senses with the youthful and fresh appeal of its fruit.
+That said, springtime’s white and yellow flowers attract pollinators and soon stimulate the senses with the youthful and fresh appeal of its fruit.
 Watermelon is a seed-bearing fruit in the vegetable family, along with squash, pumpkin, and cucumber.
 Its fruit is shielded from the sun by a thick white rind and bitter green skin.

 It’s easy to see why pink is associated with sweet flavors like strawberry and raspberry.
 It adds a playful and artistic touch to whatever it’s associated with.
 It’s also linked with the exotic and attention-grabbing, like sandy beaches and diamonds that give off a pink/peach glow.